-Although we already covered the safety of WhatsApp earlier in our WhatsApp course, that article may have left you with some questions regarding how private WhatsApp is.
-In today’s article, we’ll cover the privacy of WhatsApp, and show you how to change the privacy settings on your WhatsApp account.
+Although we already covered the safety of WhatsApp earlier in our course, that article may have left you with some questions regarding how private WhatsApp is.
+In today’s article, we’ll cover the privacy of WhatsApp, and show you how to change the privacy settings on your account.

 There are plenty of other things that you can tweak on WhatsApp!
 This section will give a brief overview of each of them.

 These settings give general information about how WhatsApp works.

 About - This shows you some general information about the app, and lets you review the terms of service.

 FAQ - If you need extra help beyond what we've given you in this course, tap here to open the help section of WhatsApp's website.

 System Status - This shows you whether or not WhatsApp is working properly.

 Contact Us - If you're having a problem with WhatsApp that its help section can't solve (for instance, if another user is harassing you or posting objectionable content), you can tell their support team about it here.
 You can even include screenshots as evidence, if that helps.